 FELLING OF THE SONS – In 1860 Nevada, after the Paiute War, a father fights a nemesis out to destroy all he loves.
 His dilemma, when all three of his sons are in danger in different directions, which one does he rescue first?

 MYSTIC FIRE – The Civil War in the East reaches Nevada when runaway slaves are sent to find a Cartwright to help stop Lincoln and end up tearing the family apart.

 DANCING WITH CANNIBALS – Are cannibals monsters or real people?
 You might be surprised.
 Follow the adventures of two colonists to the Belgian Congo in 1906 and discover the reason some cultures eat human flesh, and how they struggled in this historical fiction to keep their world from being decimated.

-GRAVEYARD: A dead woman chases her identical twin to a new town in this hilarious attempt to claim her husband and her children, getting them all mixed up in some afterlife hi-jinx.
+GRAVEYARD: A dead woman chases her identical twin to a new town in a comedic attempt to claim her husband and her children, getting them mixed up in some afterlife hi-jinx.

-THE BIGHORN DECEIT: A soldier who befriends Custer follows disingenuous orders to the Little Bighorn.
+THE BIGHORN DECEIT: An infantry soldier in 1876 feels torn between duty and what's right.
 A FINALIST IN THE 2020 CREATIVE WORLDS AWARD COMPETITION.